Zowe-Java-SDK/ZosShell/README.md

 The ZosShell application utilizes the [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk) library to call the Rest APIs.

-With ZosShell and the functionality it provides with the dependencies noted you can perform the following commands:
+With ZosShell the following z/OS service commands can be performed:

     MVS console
     TSO console